crsJavaTrainingOrg/classes/class07/readme.md

 1. Create a cycle and generate a new random number in every cycle step (0<= number < 1000)
 2. In case number !=0 add a new int to the array (eg add 1 to the array)
 3. In case number is 0 exit the cycle
-4. Print the size of the array.
+4. Print the count of 1s in the array.

 Eg: in case the generated random number in the cycle is 0 in the 500'th cycle step then the application should create an array which contains 500 1-s and print 500.